-Romare’s new release, ‘The River’ is just what we need to fuel that summer energy- leaving lockdown behind us to get our booties back on the dance floor.
+Romare releases ‘The River’: just what we need to fuel that summer energy.
+Listen to leave lockdown behind and get your booty back on the dance floor.

 This electronic track is energetic, upbeat and an overall soul satisfier!
-It has got some wonderful percussive elements that play into Romare’s disco inspired ambience, wrapped in with some delightful bass to get that heart pumping and blood flowing.
+It has some wonderful percussive elements that play into Romare’s disco inspired ambience.
+Wrap that in with some delightful bass and you get that heart pumping and blood flowing.

-I can see this track being played at almost every downtempo house event for the next couple of months.
-It strikes the perfect balance between a laid back evening for chilled drinks with friends and a late-night rave thriving with energy- making it the anthem for literally any kind of party.
+It strikes the perfect balance. bBetween a laid back evening for chilled drinks with friends and a late-night rave thriving with energy.

 Who is Romare?

 Since then, he has released ample killer tracks on a number of albums.
-When I came across his 2016 Love Songs: Part Two, I was thriving.
-If you are not familiar with this album, hit that play button right this second!
+We recommend his 2016 Love Songs: Part Two.
+If you are not familiar with this album, we offer you that opportunity below.

 Romare taps into the funky spirit of soulful disco, putting a zesty twist on it with some delightful electronic tempos to create an ethereal listening experience.
 The only word I can use to describe his music: ear-gasmic.